arnesanches/arnesanches/README.md

 Using Selenium, Pandas, and PyAutoGUI, this script analyzes data from an Excel file, generates sales insights, and automates the process of sending this information via email.
 Additionally, the script logs out and closes the browser at the end of the process.

 ### 4. [**Power BI Dashboard**](https://github.com/arnesanches/powerbi_dashboard)
 This project, developed in Power BI, features a highly interactive and visually appealing financial dashboard that displays the results of financial calculations based on data extracted from an Excel file.
 The accuracy of these results is validated using Python code.
-A demo video, located in the same directory as the project, highlights the interactivity and dynamism of the dashboard.

 ### 5. [**Plotly Insights**](https://github.com/arnesanches/plotly-insights)
 This project employs Plotly to transform datasets into interactive and intuitive charts, facilitating the interpretation and extraction of valuable insights for decision-making.